jsreport/docs/docs/authentication.md

 - jsreport will expect to get a token from `Authorization` header in any protected API call, the token must be sent using `Bearer` auth schema, this means that all your requests to the jsreport API must be using a header: `Authorization: Bearer <your token here>`
 - With the token in place, jsreport will send the token (`token=<value of your token>`, `token_type_hint=access_token` fields) along with any other configured data (`authorizationServer.tokenValidation.hint`) or credentials (`authorizationServer.tokenValidation.auth`) to the configured endpoint (`authorizationServer.tokenValidation.endpoint`)
 - The authorization server must return a json response with fields that describe if the token is valid or not (`authorizationServer.tokenValidation.activeField`), and with which user is associated (`authorizationServer.tokenValidation.usernameField`)
-- jsreport will check the information of the token returned from the authorization server (the active field `authorizationServer.tokenValidation.activeField` must be true if the token is valid and the username field `authorizationServer.tokenValidation.usernameField` must be a valid jsreport user) and then authenticate the user
+- jsreport will check the information of the token returned from the authorization server (the active field `authorizationServer.tokenValidation.activeField` must be true if the token is valid, the username field `authorizationServer.tokenValidation.usernameField` must be a valid jsreport user, and if scope validation is configured `authorizationServer.tokenValidation.scope` we will also check that the token has a valid `authorizationServer.tokenValidation.scope.valid` scope) and then authenticate the user

 Much of these steps are based on the [token introspection](https://tools.ietf.org/html/rfc7662#section-4) method, which is very common to see in authorization servers based on `OAuth2` or `OpenID Connect`, and if your authorization server is based on any other kind of implementation the described steps are very easy to implement, so you can achieve compatibility with most of the authorization servers.